Boda1607/Ageometer/README.md

 # Ageometer
-Ageometer is a simple web app that accurately calculates your exact age and lets you choose from 20 themes.
+Ageometer is a simple web app that accurately calculates your exact age and lets you choose from different themes.
 It also shares a funny fact about your birthdate, making the experience both personalized and fun.
 ## Features

 - Calculate your exact age (years, months, Weeks, days, Hours, Minutes, Seconds, Femtoseconds).